Similarities abound for Browns, Chiefs in first playoff game

 STAR-STUDDED SUPPORT

 Mayfield and Mahomes are the first to praise their teammates for their marvelous seasons.
-Wide receiver Jarvis Landry and running backs Hunt and Nick Chubb take a lot of the pressure of Mayfield, while Mahomes has Hill, tight end Travis Kelce and running backs Clyde Edwards-Helaire and Le’Veon Bell at his disposal.
+Wide receiver Jarvis Landry and running backs Hunt and Nick Chubb take a lot of the pressure off Mayfield, while Mahomes has Hill, tight end Travis Kelce and running backs Clyde Edwards-Helaire and Le’Veon Bell at his disposal.

 “Just talent all over the field offensively with the quarterback, who is special, and speed at all areas,” Stefanski said.
 “They are fast.
 They are very sound.
 In general, a huge challenge.
 We understand that.”